Adversarially Robust Spiking Neural Networks Through Conversion: Additional Experiments

 \subsection{Evaluations with Alternative Surrogate Gradient Functions}

 Our detailed results for one particular ensemble attack is demonstrated in Table~\ref{tab:ensemble_attack}, where we focus on single-step FGSM without an initial randomized start.
 The third row indicates a naive BPTT-based FGSM attack where the adversary uses the same surrogate gradient function utilized during model training (e.g., SNN-RAT: 45.01\%, Ours (AT-$\epsilon_1$): 53.61\%).
-Importantly, we observe that there are stronger attacks that can be crafted by a versatile adversary,
+Importantly, we observe that there are stronger attacks that can be crafted by a versatile adversary, by varying the shape or parameters of the used surrogate gradient.
+Moreover, in this particular case with FGSM attacks, we observe 4-6$\%$ difference in attack performance between the strongest individual attack configuration within the ensemble (e.g., underlined SNN-RAT: 36.91\%, Ours (AT-$\epsilon_1$): 39.25\%), versus using an ensemble of alternative possibilities (e.g., SNN-RAT: 32.80\%,

-by varying the shape or parameters of the used surrogate gradient.
-Moreover, in this particular case with FGSM attacks, we observe 4-6$\%$ difference in attack performance between the strongest individual attack configuration within the ensemble (e.g., underlined SNN-RAT: 36.91\%, Ours (AT-$\epsilon_1$): 39.25\%), versus using an ensemble of alternative possibilities (e.g., SNN-RAT: 32.80\%, Ours (AT-$\epsilon_1$): 33.94\%).
-This further emphasizes the relative strength of our evaluations, in comparison to traditional naive settings.
+Ours (AT-$\epsilon_1$): 33.94\%).
+This further emphasizes the relative strength of our evaluations, in comparison to traditional naive evaluation settings.

-Tables~\ref{tab:comparing_ann_snn_c10} and~\ref{tab:comparing_ann_snn_c100} show a comparison of ANNs and SNNs under \textit{analogous} PGD$^{20}$ attack settings.
+Table~\ref{tab:comparing_ann_snn_c10} shows a comparison of ANNs and SNNs under \textit{analogous} PGD$^{20}$ attack settings.
 Here, SNN evaluations under PGD$^{20}_\text{vanilla}$ indicate naive BPTT-based attacks, where the adversary only uses the same surrogate gradient utilized during training.
-Simply running these evaluations would generally be considered analogous to those for the PGD$^{20}$ ANN attacks~\cite{ding2022snn}, although they are essentially not identical.
-Considering PGD$^{20}_\text{vanilla}$ accuracies, results might even be (wrongly) perceived as SNNs being more robust than ANNs, as claimed in previous work based on shallow models and naive evaluation settings~\cite{kim2021visual,li2023uncovering}.
+Simply running these evaluations would generally be considered analogous to those for the PGD$^{20}$ ANN attacks~\citep{ding2022snn}, although they are essentially not identical.
+Considering PGD$^{20}_\text{vanilla}$ accuracies, results might even be (wrongly) perceived as SNNs being more robust than ANNs, as claimed in previous work based on shallow models and naive evaluation settings~\citep{kim2021visual,li2023uncovering}.
 However, since the SNN attack depends on the surrogate gradient, we also consider the ensemble PGD$^{20}$, as we did throughout our work.
-This stronger attack is not necessarily equivalent to the ANN attack either, but we believe it is a better basis for comparison.
+Note that this stronger attack is not necessarily equivalent to the ANN attack either, but we believe it is a better basis for comparison.